 I went to college for philosophy and linguistics, and once believed I would spend my adult life doing morphological analysis of Native American languages, writing papers about generative syntax and verb valencies and the like, and tussling with other academics .
 Needing a vacation from graduate school, however, I moved to Japan to teach English for three years and discovered that my real passion is teaching.
 So I was intrigued when a person I met on Twitter wanted to experiment on me: the Haskell programming language is said to be difficult to learn and difficult to teach, and he wanted to teach me Haskell with the aim of eventually writing a book that would introduce Haskell so well that even someone with no prior programming experience – that’s me! – could learn it.
 Over time, that book became Haskell Programming from First Principles, and I was one of the two co-authors.
 Rather than become a Haskell developer, though, I’ve continued writing, speaking, and teaching the Haskell language at meetups and workshops around the world.
 I’m a co-founder of the Haskell education site Type Classes and my most recent book is called Finding Success (and Failure) in Haskell.
 I live in Montana, where I homeschool my two children, grow a big garden, and keep far too many pets.

 I’m interested in helping people learn to create technology.
 I care a lot about making math and (mostly functional) programming accessible and approachable to all.
-I think a lot about human interactions and ethics and pedagogy.
-To that end, I’m producing books, blog posts, documentation, and open source pedagogical materials.
+To that end, I create books, blog posts, and documentation.
 You can support my work by being friendly on Twitter or more concretely via: